onezhazha233/Undertale-Engine-modded-by-Zhazha/README_EN.md

 **UTE Modded by Zhazha** is a modified version of the Undertale Engine developed by **TML**.

-This project extends and rewrites multiple core systems based on the original UTE, providing a more complete development foundation for creating Undertale-style fangames using **GameMaker Studio 2**.
+This project extends and rewrites multiple core systems based on the original UTE, providing a more complete development foundation for creating Undertale fangames using **GameMaker Studio 2**.

 The project focuses on expanding systems such as the battle box, blue soul, board, dialogue, cutscene events, shop, save system, localization, and debugger.